Prime Minister's Awards for Literary Achievement 2020

 Who can make a nomination

-- Writers can nominate themselves.
+- Writers may also nominate themselves.

 One award is made each year in each of three categories:

-- fiction: any genre including novels, short stories, plays, children’s fiction, and scriptwriting
+- Fiction: any genre including novels, short stories, plays, children’s fiction, and scriptwriting.

 How to nominate a writer